MGM Grand Las Vegas: New Rooms and Easy Strip Access

 3. Rideshare

-Restaurants, Shows, and Essentials
+Restaurants, Shows and Essentials Easily Accessible

 Purple colorful slot machine and carpet in front of entrance to Lobby Bar at MGM Grand Las Vegas